Lebowski89/blog/content/common.md

     cloudflare_remove_existing: 'true'
 ```

-In the above example, variables from the common task are replaced with relevant values required to create a DNS record for my Obsidian container running on my local server.
-You can create loops to handle as many services as you require:
+Above, variables from the common task are replaced with relevant values required to create a DNS record for my Obsidian container running on my local server.
+However, you can create loops to handle as many services as you require:

 ```yaml